Course No. 9032

 After reading Chapter 1, participants will be able to:

-1. Specify the advantages and disadvantages of sole proprietorships including self-employed taxes and payment requirements and identify the characterization of sole proprietorship assets upon disposition.
+- Specify the advantages and disadvantages of sole proprietorships, including self-employed taxes and payment requirements, and identify the characterization of sole proprietorship assets upon disposition.

-3. Identify the reporting requirements of estates, trusts, and unincorporated associations, determine what constitutes a “corporation” for a subchapter S or regular corporation, specify the characteristics of a personal service corporation and recognize the repeal of the alternative minimum tax for regular corporations.
+- Identify the reporting requirements of unincorporated associations, determine what constitutes a “corporation,” and specify the characteristics of a personal service corporation.

 After studying the materials in Chapter 1, answer the exam questions 1 to 12.